UWIT-IAM/gws-tester-karate/gws-test-karate/README.md

 # Notes

-Some test group information is stored in static files, testgroupxx.json.
+Some test group information is stored in various static files, testgroupxx.json.
 These files have two main parts, "verify" and "put".

 * "put" is the actual payload sent to the API.
 * "verify" includes keys that aren't sent to the API but *are* returned from it.
 Many of them are dynamic.